Archive for the 'miscellaneous' category

 • launchd

 Introduced in OS X 10.4, launchd is a flexible way to start/stop/edit processes.
-To put it to our use, we’d create a plist entry in /Library/LaunchDemons/
+To put it to our use, we’d create a plist entry in

 We do this by opening a terminal window and typing:

-sudo touch /Library/LaunchDemons/ifconfig.plist
+sudo touch /Library/LaunchDaemons/ifconfig.plist

 Next, open the file we just created in a text editor and add the following: